nodejs/node/deps/npm/doc/misc/npm-config.md

 ### unicode

-* Default: false on windows, true on mac/unix systems with a unicode locale
+* Default: true on windows and mac/unix systems with a unicode locale
 * Type: Boolean

 When set to true, npm uses unicode characters in the tree output.
 When